What are Assessments?

 Tests that measure oral language may include an assessment of students’:

-- Vocabulary- a student’s word knowledge and use
+- Vocabulary – a student’s word knowledge and use, both expressive and receptive

-- Grammar – a student’s ability to compose oral sentences that follow language conventions
+- Grammar/Syntax – a student’s ability to produce and understand oral sentences that follow language conventions, including use of correct word order

 - Higher-order thinking – abstract thinking about the meaning of language